EvidentSecurity/esp-sdk-ruby/docs/SubOrganizationsApi.md

 api_instance = ESP::SubOrganizationsApi.new

-organization_id = 56 # Integer | The Id of the organization this sub organization should belong to
+organization_id = 56 # Integer | The ID of the organization this sub organization should belong to

-name = "name_example" # String | The name of the sub organization
+name = "name_example" # String | Name of the sub organization

 begin
-  #Create a(n) Sub Organization
+  #Create a(n) SubOrganization
   result = api_instance.create(organization_id, name)
   p result
 rescue ESP::ApiError => e